-In planning for my retirement, one important factor I considered is how inflation impacts both my pre-retirement income — which determines my future Social Security benefits, my employer's pension benefits, and how much I can afford to invest — and my need for post-retirement income.
+In planning for my retirement, one important factor I considered is how inflation impacted both my pre-retirement income — which determined my eventual Social Security benefits, my employer's pension benefits, and how much I could afford to invest — and my need for post-retirement income.
 I hear on the news about inflation, but I never hear how it is measured.
 Therefore, I created my own measure — something tied both to the national economy and to the local cost of living.

 I view both current inflation (over the past 12 months) and long-term inflation (over the entire period in which comparable indices are available).

 Living in southern California, I am affected by local economic trends in Los Angeles.
-Thus, besides considering national indices, I also consider the local CPI for Los Angeles.
+Although we live outside of the Los Angeles-Long Beach-Anaheim statistical area, we live very close to Los Angeles County and often shop there.
+Thus, besides considering national indices, I also consider the local CPI for that area.
 For those not living in this area, the table below includes the latest month's national inflation based on the same methodology that I use for local inflation.